Safe sex: Pre-exposure prophylaxis (PrEP)

 Pre-exposure prophylaxis (often abbreviated as PrEP) is the use of prescription drugs by those who do not have HIV to prevent HIV infection.
 PrEP drugs are taken prior to HIV exposure to prevent the transmission of the virus, usually between sexual partners.
 PrEP drugs do not prevent other STI infections or pregnancy.

-As of 2018, the most-widely approved form of PrEP combines two drugs (tenofovir and emtricitabine) in one pill.
+As of 2018, the most widely approved form of PrEP combines two drugs (tenofovir and emtricitabine) in one pill.
 That drug combination is sold under the brand name Truvada by Gilead Sciences.
 It is also sold in generic formulations worldwide.
 Other drugs and modalities are being studied for use as PrEP.

 Different countries have approved different protocols for using the tenofovir/emtricitabine-combination drug as PrEP.
 That two-drug combination has been shown to prevent HIV infection in different populations when taken daily, intermittently, and on demand.
 Numerous studies have found the tenofovir/emtricitabine combination to be over 90% effective at preventing HIV transmission between sexual partners.
 AVAC has developed a tool to track trends in PrEP uptake across the globe.
-In 2025, Gilead announced approval for a PrEP shot that is effective for 6 months at a time, increasing the likelihood of adequate suppression.
+In 2025, approval was announced for lencapavir, a PrEP shot that is effective for 6 months at a time, increasing the likelihood of adequate suppression.

 Treatment as prevention

 Treatment as Prevention (often abbreviated as TasP) is the practice of testing for and treating HIV infection as a way to prevent further spread of the virus.
-Those having knowledge of their HIV-positive status can use safe-sex practices to protect themselves and their partners (such as using condoms, sero-sorting partners, or choosing less-risky sexual activities).
+Those who know their HIV-positive status can use safe-sex practices to protect themselves and their partners (such as using condoms, sero-sorting partners, or choosing less-risky sexual activities).
 And, because HIV-positive people with durably suppressed or undetectable amounts of HIV in their blood cannot transmit HIV to sexual partners, sexual activity with HIV-positive partners on effective treatment is a form of safe sex (to prevent HIV infection).
 This fact has given rise to the concept of "U=U" ("Undetectable = Untransmittable").